tskrzypiec/embedded_studies/README.md

-C and C++ project from my studies.
+C and C++ projects from my studies.